Generic Name: cyclosporine (SYE kloe SPOR een)

-Measure liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.
 Sandimmune oral solution may be mixed with milk, chocolate milk, or orange juice at room temperature to make the medicine taste better.
 Neoral "modified" (microemulsion) oral solution should be mixed with orange juice or apple juice that is at room temperature.

-While using cyclosporine, you will need frequent blood tests to be sure cyclosporine is not causing harmful effects.
-Do not miss any follow up visits to your doctor for blood or urine tests.
+While using Gengraf, you will need frequent blood or urine tests to be sure this medicine is not causing harmful effects.

 Store at room temperature away from moisture and heat.